NetworkManager usually puts “127.0.1.1” in /etc/resolv.conf. To get currently used DNS servers, type:

 Instead of using Open link from context menu, you can click the link while holding Control key.

-To summarise syscalls by time or count, use strace -c
+To summarise syscalls by time or count, use strace -c.
+To include child processed, add -f switch.
+For example:

 λ strace -cf git status